 About your pre-admission clinic appointment

-Your appointment will be with the pre-admission clinic.
+Your appointment will be with the pre-admission clinic, also called a pre-anaesthetic clinic.
 This may be in person, via telehealth or over the phone.
 It will depend on your medical history and what type of surgery you're having.

 During your appointment we'll check your health and your medical history.
 We'll talk to you about what to expect before, during and after your surgery.

-Your appointment will take about 5 hours, even if your appointment is via telehealth or over the phone.
+Your appointment may take up to 5 hours, even if your appointment is via telehealth or over the phone.

 Before your appointment